Giri-GD/Giri-GD/README.md

 - 👋 Hi, I’m @Giri-GD
-- 👀 I’m interested in Technical Product Manager
+- 👀 I’m interested in Cloud Devops Role
-- 🌱 I’m currently learning Tech stack for PM
+- - 🌱 I’m currently learning Tech stack for cloud and Devops

 <!---
 Giri-GD/Giri-GD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.